download a one page summary of this information, useful for public meetings: oregon-highways.pdf

 The Columbia River Crossing (new, wider bridge from Vancouver, WA to Portland, OR) is part of this.

-I-5 is being widened from Washington to California, a piece at a time.
+I-5 in Oregon is being widened from Washington to California, a piece at a time.

 Widening I-5 is part of the Corridors of the Future Federal Highway Administration priority program.